Law and Justice: Refugees and economic migrants

 PiS opposed the quota system for mass relocation of immigrants proposed by the European Commission to address the 2015 European migrant crisis.
-This contrasted with the stance of their main political opponents, the Civic Platform, which have signed up to the Commission's proposal.
+This contrasted with the stance of their main political opponents, the Civic Platform, which have signed up to the commission's proposal.
 Consequently, in the campaign leading to the 2015 Polish parliamentary election, PiS adopted the discourse typical of the populist-right, linking national security with immigration.
 Following the election, PiS sometimes utilised Islamophobic rhetoric to rally its supporters.

 Examples of anti-migration and anti-Islam comments by PiS politicians when discussing the European migrant crisis: in 2015, Jarosław Kaczyński stated that Poland can not accept any refugees because "they could spread infectious diseases."
 In 2017, the first Deputy Minister of Justice Patryk Jaki stated that "stopping Islamization is his Westerplatte".
 In 2017, Interior minister of Poland Mariusz Błaszczak stated that he would like to be called "Charles the Hammer who stopped the Muslim invasion of Europe in the 8th century".
 In 2017, Deputy Speaker of the Sejm Joachim Brudziński stated during the pro-party rally in Siedlce; "if not for us (PiS), they (Muslims) would have built mosques in here (Poland)."

 Structure

 Internal factions

 Law and Justice is divided into many internal factions, but they can be grouped into three main blocs.

 The most influential group within PiS is unofficially named "Order of the Centre Agreement".
 It is led by leader is Jarosław Kaczyński, and its main members are Joachim Brudziński, Adam Lipiński and Mariusz Błaszczak.

-The second major group is a radical, religious and hard Eurosceptic right-wing faction focused around Antoni Macierewicz, Beata Szydło and the United Poland party of Zbigniew Ziobro.
+The second major group is a radical, religious and hard Eurosceptic right-wing faction focused around Antoni Macierewicz, Beata Szydło that has close views to United Poland party of Zbigniew Ziobro.
 This faction opts for radical reforms and is supported by Jacek Kurski and Tadeusz Rydzyk.

-The third major group is a Christian-democratic, republican and conservative-liberal faction focused around Mateusz Morawiecki, Łukasz Szumowski, Jacek Czaputowicz and the Agreement party of Jarosław Gowin.
-Although not officially a party member, Polish president Andrzej Duda can also be placed in this faction.
+The third major group is a Christian-democratic, republican and moderate social conservative faction focused around Mateusz Morawiecki, Łukasz Szumowski, Jacek Czaputowicz that has close views to The Republicans party of Adam Bielan.
+Although not officially a party member, former Polish president Andrzej Duda can also be placed in this faction.